The Moving-Grid Effect in the Harmonic Vibrational Frequency Calculations with Numeric Atom-Centered Orbitals: Results

-In Table \ref{tab:H-grid_test_FC}, we present force constants for hydrogen dimer with a local approximation for exchange and correlation~(LDA parametrization of Perdew and Zunger \cite{Perdew/Zunger:1981} for the correlation energy density of the homogeneous electron gas based on the data of Ceperley and Alder~\cite{Ceperley/Alder:1980}).
-In all cases, the force constants calculations were performed for the respective equilibrium geometry,~i.e.,~the structure obtained by relaxation~(maximum force~$<10^{-4}$~eV/$\mbox{\AA}$) using the exact same computational settings.
-In the following, a minimal basis includes the radial functions of the occupied orbitals of free atoms with noble gas configuration and quantum numbers of the additional valence functions.
-And additional radial functions are added to make ``tier 1'' ,``tier 2'', and so on.
-See Ref.\cite{Blum2009} for more details.
+Before the validation, we first introduce the atom-centered grid setting in FHI-aims~\cite{Blum2009}, which is charactered by light, tight and really-tight using different radial and angular integration points.
+For the radial part, the multiplier $N_{r,mult}$ determines the spherical integration shells $N_r$, for example, $N_{r,mult}$=2 results in a total of $2N_{r} +1$ radial integration shells.
+For the angular part, the angular integration points are distributed in such a way that spherical harmonics up to a certain order are integrated exactly by the use of Lebedev grids as proposed by Delley~\cite{Delley-aug}.
+Here, we characterize the angular integration grids by the maximum number of angular integration points~$N_{ang,max}$ used in the calculation.
+For hydrogen atom, the number of radial multiplier~($N_{r,mult}$), the maximum angular integration points~($N_{ang,max}$) as well as the total integration grids~($N$) are shown in Tab.\ref{tab:H-grid}.
+Second, we present the basis set definition in FHI-aims~\cite{Blum2009}: a minimal basis includes the radial functions of the occupied orbitals of free atoms with noble gas configuration and quantum numbers of the additional valence functions, and additional radial functions are added to make ``tier 1'' ,``tier 2'', and so on.
+This corresponds roughly to split-valence polarization basis using Gaussians, see Ref.\cite{Blum2009} for more details.
 Here in Table \ref{tab:H-grid_test_FC} and Table \ref{tab:H-grid_test_freq} we use tier 2 basis set.
+The local approximation for exchange and correlation~(LDA parametrization of Perdew and Zunger \cite{Perdew/Zunger:1981} for the correlation energy density of the homogeneous electron gas based on the data of Ceperley and Alder~\cite{Ceperley/Alder:1980}) is used in current work.